alireza-es/shopify-app/README.md

-# Shopify Sample App using Next.js & React
+# a Shopify App with Node and React